Honors & Awards

 2022 (Redshirt Freshman)

-Jimari Butler played in every game in 2022, seeing action on both defense and special teams and totaling nine tackles, 1.5 tackle for loss and one pass breakup.
-He recorded his first career tackle with a 1-yard TFL against Oklahoma.
-Butler had another tackle and his first pass breakup against Indiana.
-He had a single tackle against both Rutgers and Purdue.
-Butler posted his first career multi-tackle game with two stops against No. 17 Illinois, including a half tackle for loss.
-He recorded two tackles at No. 3 Michigan.
-Butler ended his season with one tackle at Iowa.
+Butler recorded his first career tackle with a 1-yard TFL against Oklahoma.
+He had another tackle and his first career pass breakup against Indiana.
+Butler had a single tackle against both Rutgers and Purdue before posting his first career multi-tackle game with two stops against No. 17 Illinois, including a half TFL.
+He recorded two tackles at No. 3 Michigan and ended his season with one tackle at Iowa.

 Butler played in two games in 2021, earning playing time on defense against Fordham and Buffalo.